 - Maintenance of records

-Now, we briefly look upon these considerations.
+Next, we briefly discuss these considerations.

 Understanding tax status